 Example of How to Use RTQsI have three proprietary dual momentum models.
 I encourage investment professionals who license my models to use RTQs with their dual momentum clients.
 This can help them decide which model(s) best suit their investors’ risk preferences while still meeting their investment goals.
 Other advisors should consider doing the same.
 If you manage your own accounts, you can use the online RTQs by Ibbotson Associates or Grabel and Lytton for self-evaluation.
 They can help you see if your investment portfolio is suited to your risk tolerance level, or if you should consider some portfolio changes.
 Your financial and psychological health may well depend on it.

 Editor Note: Alpha Architect has a licensing deal with Gary and can deliver his enhanced dual momentum investment models via managed accounts.
 Please inquire here if interested.

+See Von Neumann and Morgenstern.
+See Tversky and Kahneman (1979).
 Another publicly accessible questionnaire that combines risk tolerance with other factors is in the Financial Planning Practitioner’s Guide by the Canadian Institute of Financial Planners.